-Bank Intermediation Margin in Time of Negative Interest Rate Policy
+Bank Lending Margins in a Negative Interest Rate Environment

-Following the 2008 Global Financial Crisis, the central banks from many advanced economies resorted to unconventional monetary policies including, the adoption of a negative interest rate policy, aimed at spurring economic recovery and growth.
-The effectiveness of a negative interest rate policy remains an ongoing debate and largely limited to theoretical assertions.
-Using a dataset that comprises 9638 banks from 59 countries over the period 2009–2018, and a Difference-in-Differences estimator, this paper examines whether the adoption of a negative interest rate policy has any effect on bank intermediation margins.
+Following the 2008 Global Financial Crisis, the central banks of many advanced economies resorted to unconventional monetary policies including, the adoption of a negative interest rate policy, aimed at spurring economic recovery and growth.
+The effectiveness of this policy remains an ongoing debate and largely limited to theoretical assertions.
+Using a dataset of 9,638 banks from 41 countries over the period 2009–2018, and a Difference-in-Differences estimator, this paper examines whether the adoption of a negative interest rate policy has any effect on bank lending margins.
 We find that bank margins have contracted in countries where negative rates have been implemented.
-Our results highlight that this margin compression is related to a downwardly rigid customer deposit rate.
-Moreover, we show that the effects of NIRP on bank intermediation margins were stronger for smaller, less capitalized, deposit-dependent banks.
+Our results suggest that, in a negative interest rate environment, the rate on loans declines faster than the rate on retail deposits.
+Moreover, we show that the effects of NIRP on bank lending margins were stronger for smaller, less capitalized, deposit-dependent banks.
 Finally, our findings indicate that banks reliant on retail deposits increased lending in response to NIRP.

-Keywords: Negative Interest Rates, Bank Margins, Interest Expenses, Interest Income, Difference-in-Differences Estimation
+Keywords: Negative Interest Rates, Bank Margins, Loan Rate, Deposit Rate, Difference-in-Differences Estimation

 JEL Classification: E43, E51, E52, F34, G21